RafaelMri/Pretzel/README.md

 since each strand is labelled with an alphabetic letter.
 There is no intrinsic algorithmic or computational limit on the number of strands.
 Get in touch if you require pretzels with a larger strand number.

-Simplification does not currently attempt to apply YB relations to produce isolated twists (e.g. `AbAcbc` is not simplified to `AbAbb`).

 The "caveat" note in the "Simplification" section describes circumstances under which simplification discards disconnected pretzel components.